Period Product Equity

 The Special Grandparents' House

 Laura, a dedicated local dentist in Havana, has transformed her home into a vital community hub—redistributing donations twice a week from the steps of her apartment or arranging deliveries for those in need.
-Her efforts are part of the initiative “Medicine Is Not Sold”, founded by Dr. Yashar Taheri-Keramati while he was a medical student in Havana.
+Her efforts are part of the initiative “Medicine Is Not Sold”, founded by Dr. Yashar Keramati while he was a medical student in Havana.
 The project emerged from a simple idea: build a decentralized, people-powered system to share the limited medicines available.
 Using WhatsApp, the network grew rapidly, enabling people to post both their medical needs and surplus supplies.
 Today, it includes four active groups with over 1,000 members each, connecting patients and families across Havana and surrounding communities.

 The center brings together essential services—free daily meals, comprehensive healthcare support, and social care—to serve some of the city’s most vulnerable seniors, many of whom survive on pensions as low as six U.S. dollars per month.
 A collaborative effort between the Municipal Government, the Municipal Health Directorate, and the Office of the Historian, the facility stands as a testament to what community-driven public support can achieve.
 Staffed by a compassionate team of 28 professionals, the center provides daytime care for up to 50 elderly residents and extends medical and social services to 6,500 inhabitants in the broader community.